You are here

 Both the Lansdowne site at Bournemouth and North Road site at Poole are well served by local bus routes.
 Bournemouth, Parkstone and Poole railway stations are in close proximity to The College’s main sites.

 The main source of help will be from personal tutors and lecturers.
 However, many learners benefit from additional help and support, which is available through the Study Advice Centres.
-We also have fully equipped Learning Resources Centres at our Lansdowne, Constitution Hill and North Road centres.
+We also have fully equipped Learning Resources Centres at our Lansdowne, and North Road sites.

 There are no tuition fees for learners aged 16 – 18 on full time courses.